-In this article we give you a comprehensive breakdown of the legal PA online poker industry, detail which operators are approved to launch and who their software partners are, while highlighting welcome bonus opportunities that new players can take advantage of.
+On this page, we give you a comprehensive breakdown of the legal PA online poker industry, detail which operators have launched, who is approved to launch and who their software partners are, while highlighting welcome bonus opportunities that new players can take advantage of.

 Here are the sites currently slated to offer online poker in PA:

-PA poker sites could have an extremely positive impact on the industry and boost player pools as a whole though, if officials can successfully join player pools with legal sites in New Jersey, Nevada and Delaware through an interstate compact agreement.
+PA poker sites will have an extremely positive impact on the industry and boost player pools as a whole, if they can connect with outside states.
+With over 12.8 million residents, Pennsylvania would essentially double the player pool if officials can successfully join the already established interstate compact with legal sites in New Jersey, Nevada, and Delaware.

 Benefits of playing at a legal PA online poker site